-(1) No person on association grounds where horses are lodged or kept, excluding licensed veterinarians, shall have in or upon association grounds which that person
+(1) No person on association grounds where horses are lodged or kept, excluding licensed veterinarians, shall have in or upon association grounds which that person occupies or has the right to occupy, or in that person's personal property or effects or vehicle in that person's care, custody or control, a drug, medication, chemical, foreign substance or other substance that is prohibited in a horse on a race day unless the product is labeled in accordance with this subsection.

-- occupies or has the right to occupy, or in that person's personal property or effects or vehicle in that person's care, custody or control, a drug, medication, chemical, foreign substance or other substance that is prohibited in a horse on a race day unless the product is labeled in accordance with this subsection. - (2) All allowable medications must have a prescription label which is securely attached to the medication container and clearly ascribed to show the following: - (a) name, address, and telephone number of the pharmacy or veterinarian dispensing the medication; - (b) prescription number when dispensed by a pharmacy if required by law; - (c) date prescription filled; - (d) name of the prescribing veterinarian; - (e) name of the horse for whom the medication is prescribed or dispensed; - (f) name of the trainer or owner of the horse for whom the product was dispensed; - (g) dose, dosage, route of administration, and duration of treatment of the prescribed product (instructions for use); - (h) name, active ingredient, quantity prescribed, expiration date (if applicable), beyond use date (if applicable), and lot number (if applicable); and (i) cautionary statements (if any), and if applicable, withdrawal time. - (3) The use of an expired medication is considered a violation of this rule. - (4) Any medication that has a label that is missing, illegible, tampered with or altered, or in any other way does not comply with this section shall be considered a violation of these rules. - (5) Any licensee that voluntarily surrenders any non-compliant medication shall not be considered to be in violation of the medication rules described in this section and/or ARCI-011-020(D).
-A surrender shall not be deemed voluntary after a licensee has been advised or it is apparent that an investigatory search has commenced. - E. Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) - (1) The use of NSAIDs shall be governed by the following conditions: - (a) No NSAID may be administered at less than 48 hours to the scheduled post time of the race in which the horse is entered; - (b) Evidence of an NSAID administration at less than 48 hours to the scheduled post time of the race in which the horse is entered constitutes a Class C violation. - (c) NSAIDs included in the ARCI Controlled Therapeutic Medication Schedule, Version 4.1, are not to be used in a manner inconsistent with the restrictions contained therein.
-NSAIDs not included on the ARCI Controlled Therapeutic Medication Schedule, Version 4.1, are not be present in a racing horse biological sample at concentrations in excess of the laboratory's lower limit of quantification in blood or urine.
+- (2) All allowable medications must have a prescription label which is securely attached to the medication container and clearly ascribed to show the following: - (a) name, address and telephone number of the pharmacy or veterinarian dispensing the medication; - (b) prescription number when dispensed by a pharmacy if required by law; - (c) prescription number when dispensed by a pharmacy if required by law; - (d) Name of the prescribing veterinarian; - (e) name of the horse for whom the medication is prescribed or dispensed; - (f) name of the trainer or owner of the horse for whom the product was dispensed; - (g) dose, dosage, route of administration, and duration of treatment of the prescribed product (instructions for use); - (h) name, active ingredient, quantity prescribed, expiration date (if applicable), beyond use date (if applicable), and lot number (if applicable); and (i) cautionary statements (if any), and if applicable, withdrawal time. - (3) The use of an expired medication is considered a violation of this rule. - (4) Any medication that has a label that is missing, illegible, tampered with or altered, or in any other way does not comply with this section shall be considered a violation of these rules. - (5) Any licensee that voluntarily surrenders any non-compliant medication shall not be considered to be in violation of the medication rules described in this section and/or ARCI011-020(D).
+A surrender shall not be deemed voluntary after a licensee has been advised or it is apparent that an investigatory search has commenced.

+D. Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)